 - Do not give gifts or offer favors you cannot afford.
 Most people want to be generous.
 Offering help and gifts to others is nice for the recipient, but it also makes us feel good about ourselves.
+The truth is gift giving should not be about how it makes us feel.
 However, when we offer gifts we can’t afford or favors we don’t have time for, it can make recipients uncomfortable.
 As givers, we can help alleviate this discomfort by being honest with ourselves about what we can afford, whether that is time or money.

 - Take some of the pressure off.
-Part of the pressure of accepting a gift can be related to social anxiety, or a feeling that they must answer right away.
+Part of the pressure of accepting a present or favor can be related to social anxiety or a feeling that they must answer right away.
 Recognizing these possibilities and taking some of the pressure off can be really helpful.
-For example, sending a gift in the mail, along with a gift receipt, allows the recipient to decide whether they want the gift or not without feeling like they have to reject it to your face.
+For example, sending a gift in the mail, along with its receipt, allows the recipient to decide whether they want the gift or not without feeling like they have to reject it to your face.
 But even better, a service like Eva allows the recipient to express their preferences to a friendly chatbot, without feeling pressure to discuss their preferences directly with you.
 Offering this option is a way to let your recipient know that you care as much about making them feel comfortable as you do about giving them a gift.

 - Make it clear that there are no strings attached.
 Gifts often come with strings attached, which can make people wary of accepting.
 Particularly if a gift is large, it can feel as though there is an implied obligation.
 Explaining the impetus behind the gift can help make it clear that you did not give the gift in order to ensure some future obligation.
 And in some cases, it can be appropriate to simply state that nothing is expected in return.